ArupAus/lunchtimepython/Session2/session_2_solutions.md

 *****
 ```

-Hint: Python's ability to 'multiply' a string by an integer may prove useful.
+*HINT:* Python's ability to 'multiply' a string by an integer may prove useful.

 Bonus points: make a pyramid instead.